muktharamesh20/61040-portfolio/assignments/assignment2.md

 I want to maximize my learning and performance.
 I want focus on not just getting good grades but also truly understanding the material.
 Currently, I struggle with keeping up with lecture and really understanding what I'm doing.
 I notice a difference from high school where I felt like I had time (or it was just easier) to really internalize information I was given in class, but now it's a lot harder to do that.

 ## Problem: Taking Notes in Fast Lectures
 Students often miss key points when lectures move quickly.
 This leads to incomplete notes, extra review time, stress, and lower academic performance.
 Sometimes you're so absorbed in writing down everything you hear, you don't really have time to digest what's being said in lecture.
 This is a huge problem, and me and my friends have experienced it firsthand.
-In fact, because of how hard it is to both record information and actually learn and be present in some classes, many students don't even go to lecture because it's not worth their time, which just leading to even more stress and review time.
+In fact, because of how hard it is to both record information and actually learn and be present in some classes, many students don't even go to lecture because it doesn't feel like it's worth their time, which just leading to even more stress and review time.

 ## Stakeholders
 - **Student (direct user):** Poorer notes lead to more stress, more time to review for tests, and less comprehension and retention.
 This could also lead to lower test scores, and some students even skipping lecture because they don't think it's useful.